 Methionine is an essential amino acid.
 You need to get it through your diet.
 It's Methionine is an antioxidant.
 It may help protect the body from damage caused by ionizing radiation.
-It may detoxify harmful substances in the body, such as heavy metals.
-It It may also help ease fatigue and reduce the risk of early balding.
-It may also help as part of multivitamins, proteins, and food supplements.
+It may detoxify harmful substances in the body.
+These include heavy metals.
+It may also help ease fatigue and reduce the risk of early balding.
+Methionine may as part of multivitamins, proteins, and food supplements.
 The forms include tablets,